-It is 1970, and cracks are appearing in the Soviet Union as it struggles to quell dissident voices.
-Censored at home, the Nobel laureate Alexander Solzhenitsyn is lauded in the West for exposing the underbelly of communism, and is rumoured to be writing his most damaging work yet.
-The Kremlin is worried; Solzhenitsyn must be stopped.
+It is 1970, and the Kremlin is struggling to quell dissent.
+Though censored at home, Alexander Solzhenitsyn is lauded in the West for exposing the underbelly of communism.
+Now the Nobel laureate is rumoured to be writing his most devastating work yet.

 Dinner with the Dissidents is a gripping portrayal of tumultuous times, and a thrilling story of love, courage and deception.